BurntSushi/erd/README.md

 height
 ```

-Entity names and attributes may contain spaces, if quoted with backticks:
+Entity names and attributes may contain spaces and mostly any character,
+except ASCII control characters like carriage return and line feed,
+if quoted with backticks, simple quotes or double quotes:

 ```
-[Person]
-name
-height
+[`Birth Place`]
+*id
-`birth date`
+`birth city`
+'birth state'
+"birth country"
 ```

 Any number of attributes may be declared as a primary key for its entity by